 1909: Wollensak introduces the Optimo shutter and launches the Velostigmat line of lenses.

-1911: Wollensak enters into agreement with H. Oliver Bodine to manufacture and sell Bodine’s Pictorial Lens under the name of the Wollensak Verito.
+1911: Wollensak collaborates with H. Oliver Bodine to manufacture and sell Bodine’s Pictorial Lens under the name of the Wollensak Verito.
 Bodine joins the company, becoming head of Wollensak’s Promotion of Trade Department.

 1911: The Wollensak Optical Company moves to 444 Central Ave. with 25,000 square feet of factory space.

 1912: The company has about 190 employees.

 1914, March 1: The Wollensak Optical Company opens its first dedicated factory, a 40,000 square foot building at 1415 Clinton Ave North.
 Groundbreaking on the new buildings occurred October 16th of the previous year.
 The company has approximately 300 employees.

-1916: Harry Gorton leaves the company, Jacob Magin becomes treasurer.
+1916: Harry Gorton leaves the company; Jacob Magin becomes Treasurer and General Manager.

 1917-1918: During World War I, the Wollensak Optical Company devotes 90% of factory production to the war effort, producing trench periscopes, battery commander telescopes, aerial cameras, and other optical equipment for the armed forces.

 1918: The Wollensak Optical Company builds a three-story addition on the back of the Clinton Ave factory, doubling the floor space for a total of nearly 80,000 square feet.
 The company has about 500 employees.